Mixed fully nonlinear local and nonlocal elliptic operators in Heisenberg group: Introduction

+Before we get to the application, let us first mention a result due to S. Banerjee and W. S. Kendall \cite{Kend}, which tells that there exists a \textit{maximal} coupling that is again Markovian provided some constraints on the generator of the Markov process and its state space.
+Also, we recall that in \cite{Kend 2}, authors described an example that for Kolmogorov diffusions defined as a two-dimensional diffusion given by a standard Brownian motion along with its running time integral, given any Markovian coupling, the probability of failing to couple by time $t,$ can not have same order of decay as the total variation distance.
+They further showed that if the driving Brownian motions start from the same point, then for any Markovian coupling, the coupling rate is at best of order $t^{-1/2}.$ On the other hand, the total variation distance between the corresponding Kolmogorov diffusions decays like $t^{-3/2}.$

+This raises an interesting question in this thread$\colon$ when can we produce non-Markovian couplings that are good enough in the sense that the total-variation distance between $X$ and $Y$ be minimized?
+The answer to this question comes from \cite{non-markov}.
+Authors constructed an explicit successful non-Markovian coupling of two copies of the Markov process, which is Brownian motion on the Heisenberg group whose generator is the sub-Laplacian on the Heisenberg group.
+Moreover, authors use this coupling to produce gradient estimates for harmonic functions on the Heisenberg group, i.e., solutions to \eqref{Hei1}.

 It is easy to see that when $\a=0,$ the operator in $\eqref{mathcal L}$ is the fractional sub-Laplacian.
-Very recently, G. Palatucci and M. Piccinini \cite{Palatucci} considered a large class of nonlinear integro-differential operators in the Heisenberg group setting $\mathbbm{H}^N.$ They proved the general Harnack inequalities for the solutions to Dirichlet problem concerning nonlinear integro-differential operators.
-It is worth noticing that these problems have connections in quantum mechanics \cite{quantum}, ferromagnetic trajectories \cite{ferro}, image segmentation models \cite{image}, non-Markovian coupling for Brownian motions \cite{non-markov} and many others.
-We recall that in the above contexts, the non-Euclidean geometry occurs naturally.
+Very recently, Palatucci and Piccinini \cite{Palatucci} considered a large class of nonlinear integro-differential operators in the Heisenberg group $\mathbbm{H}^N.$ They proved general Harnack inequalities for solutions of Dirichlet problem concerning nonlinear integro-differential operators.

-F. Ferrari and E. Vecchi \cite{Ferrai} established the H\"older regularity of uniformly continuous and bounded viscosity solutions of degenerate fully nonlinear equations in $\mathbbm{H}^1$.
-We also refer to \cite{Cutri} for the existence results and Liouville, Harnack type qualitative properties of fundamental solutions.
-Y. Y. Li and B. Wang \cite{Wang 2} established a form of comparison principle for sub-elliptic equations in the Heisenberg setting.
+Ferrari and Vecchi \cite{Ferrai} established the H\"older regularity of uniformly continuous and bounded viscosity solutions of degenerate fully nonlinear equations in $\mathbbm{H}^1$.
+We also refer to \cite{Cutri} for the existence results and Liouville and Harnack type qualitative properties of fundamental solutions.
+Li and Wang \cite{Wang 2} established a form of comparison principle for sub-elliptic equations in the Heisenberg setting.
+We refer to \cite{bard1}, where the authors prove a strong comparison principle for degenerate elliptic equations such as those equations which involve the Pucci's extremal operators over Hörmander vector fields.
 One may also see Manfredini \cite{Manfredi} et al. for the H\"older continuity and boundedness estimates for nonlinear fractional equations in $\mathbbm{H}^N,$ where authors considered equations driven by integro-differential operators whose model is the fractional $p$-Laplacian on Heisenberg group given by